About the Board of Natural Resources

 DNR Board Members

-Jeff “Bodine” Sinyard, Secretary
+Jeff “Bodine” Sinyard, Chair

 Mr. Sinyard is owner and president of Adams Exterminators, Inc., a regional pest control company located in Albany.
 He currently serves on the North Georgia Mountains Authority and on the board of directors of SunTrust Bank of South Georgia and on the board of trustees of Darton College.
 He also serves on the Georgia Military Affairs Coordinating Committee, Georgia Structural Pest Control Commission, and is on the Board of Governors of the Georgia Chamber of Commerce.
 He is past chairman of the Dougherty County Commission, the Albany Dougherty Payroll Development Authority, and the Dougherty Area Regional Transportation Authority.
 He and his wife, Lillie, have three sons.
 They reside in Albany.

-Nancy A. Addison
+Nancy A. Addison, Vice Chair